ngs-lang/ngs/doc/ngslang.1.md

 # SYNTAX OVERVIEW

-NGS has two syntaxes.
+NGS has two syntaxes: **command syntax** and **code syntax**.

 ## Command syntax

 This is the close-to-bash syntax geared towards running external programs and i/o redirection.
-Command syntax is the default syntax at the top level of every NGS script.
+Command syntax is the syntax at the top level of every NGS script.
 The most simple NGS scripts might look very similar to bash scripts.
 Commands are separated by either newlines or by semicolon (`;`).

 Example: